 Minature apple yard is a large and heavily set bird. it grows quickly and makes a good table bird.
 They look very stylish with a classical yellow beak and orange legs and fee.
 They are quiet and well suited to being keptat home.

 There is only one standard colour, Silver.
 Minature versions are also available.

 Our last breed at the city farm is Indian Runners.
 These were first introduced into the Europe nearly two hundred years ago from the East Indies.

 Indian runners have been referred to as Penguin Ducks by a Dutch explorers and some of the early importers.
 Characterised by their tall ,upright bodies and their incredible reputation for egg laying,

 We have quite a few different breeds of goats, and they each have their own personalities and quirks.
 The bagots are the rarest breed of goat in the world.
-They’re still very shy at the moment, but can be seen running and jumping around their paddock.
-The Golden Gurnseys are really friendly and will always welcome a stroke and a cuddle.
+They’re very shy, but can be seen running and jumping around their paddock.
+The Pygmies are really friendly and will always welcome a stroke and a cuddle.
 The Pygmy goats are the most playful and mischievous, and even though they’re tiny they will try to push you about if you’re not looking.

 Our volunteers are happy to get a gueina pig out for you to stroke

 Every lamb is really friendly and would like to be stroked so feel free to come and see our Lambs and the Ewes.

 Take a look at our Photo Gallery to see our new animals this year.